Childhood and Youth Studies and Sociology BA (Joint Hons)

 - Polisi Cymdeithasol a Throseddeg a Chyfiawnder Troseddol BA (Cydanrhydedd) (3 years)

-- Primary Education BA (Hons) with QTS (3 years)
+- Primary Education (Wales and beyond through the CaBan partnership) BA (Hons) with QTS (3 years)

 - Product Design BSc (Hons) (3 years)